Hyde, Greater Manchester: Buses

-Local bus services are operated predominantly by Stagecoach Manchester.
-Routes connect the town with Manchester city centre, Stockport, Dukinfield, Gee Cross, Woodley, Stalybridge, Ashton-under-Lyne and Oldham.
+Local bus services are operated by Metroline Manchester, Go North West, Stagecoach Manchester and Diamond North West under the Bee Network.
+Routes connect the town with the Manchester city centre, Stockport, Dukinfield, Gee Cross, Woodley, Stalybridge, Ashton-under-Lyne and Oldham.

 The bus station was originally built in the 1960s, with an open bus shelter design.
 It was rebuilt in 2007 as a much larger central terminus style building, enclosed from the outside; it opened on 23 August 2007 and cost £3.7m to build.
 The initiative was intended to encourage people to use public transport.

 Railway

 There are six railway stations in the Hyde area, with services operated by Northern Trains: